WELL OWNERS! Please fill out our SURVEY--for a chance to win an iPad!

 Communicating Risk to the Public March 27 & 28 presented by Brown SRP and NEWMOA

-Research Translation Coordinator, Laurie Rardin, was invited by the Brown SRP to present a case study on arsenic in food products as part of a day-long workshop, Communicating Risk to the Public, for environmental regulators and consultants.
-The workshop will be presented on March 27 in Westford, MA and on March 28 in Providence, RI.
+Research Translation Coordinator, Laurie Rardin, presented a case study on arsenic in food products as part of a day-long workshop, Communicating Risk to the Public, for environmental regulators and consultants.
+The workshop was held in Westford, MA and Providence, RI.

 NATIONAL GROUNDWATER AWARENESS WEEK -- MARCH 9-15!